JonathanWThom/Be-Trained/README.md

 2. ```bundle install```
 3. ```postgres```
 4. ```rake db:setup```
 5. If you want to send email in development, you'll be good to go.
-But if you want to use it in production, you'll need to set up an SMTP server as described (here)[http://www.jonathanthom.com/blog/Getting%20the%20Action%20Mailer%20to%20Actually%20Mail%20(with%20Mailgun)]
+But if you want to use it in production, you'll need to set up an SMTP server (I used Mailgun).
 6. ```rails s```

 ### Tech